Introducing The New Regional Provisional 491, 494 Visas And The New 191 PR visa

 Changes on Points test for General Skilled Migration: (apply to 189, 190, 489, and 491) from 16 November 2019

 - 15 points for nomination by a State or Territory government agency or sponsorship by a family member residing in regional Australia, to live and work in regional Australia;

 - 10 points for certain Science, Technology, Engineering and Mathematics (STEM) qualifications;

 - Partner points

-- 10 points for a skilled spouse or de facto partner; Partner need a skills assessment or
+- 10 points for a skilled spouse or de facto partner; Partner need a skills assessment and Competent English and must be included in the application or

-- 10 points for applicants without a spouse or de facto partner or partner is Australia citizen or PR or eligible NZ citizen or
+- 10 points for applicants without a spouse or de facto partner or has a partner and is an Australia citizen or PR or eligible NZ citizen or

 These new changes are going to be complicated so call +61 2 8054 2537, 0434 890 199 or book online today to speak to our migration specialists.